8000 GitHub - lrylaarsdam/amethyst: An analysis toolkit for single-cell methylation sequencing data

 Amethyst

 Single-cell sequencing technologies have revolutionized biomedical research by enabling deconvolution of cell type-specific properties in highly heterogeneous tissue.
 While robust tools have been developed to handle bioinformatic challenges posed by single-cell RNA and ATAC data, options for emergent modalities such methylation are much more limited, impeding the utility of results.
 Here we present Amethyst, the first comprehensive R package for atlas-scale single-cell methylation sequencing data analysis.
 Amethyst takes base-level methylation calls and facilitates batch integration, doublet detection, dimensionality reduction, clustering, cell type annotation, differentially methylated region calling, and interpretation of results all in one streamlined platform.
-Versatile visualization functions mediate rapid interaction with the data in a local environment.
-Efforts like Amethyst will increase accessibility to single-cell methylation data interpretation, accelerating progress in understanding principles of this critical epigenetic modification across diverse contexts.
-To learn more, see our preprint!
+See our preprint to learn more!

 Installation

-You will likely need to install one or more dependencies:
+You will likely need to install one or more dependencies first:

 if (!requireNamespace("BiocManager", quietly = TRUE))